What Happened When China Joined the WTO?

 The bulk of allegations against China say that China promotes its exports while remaining largely closed to foreign goods, making it more difficult for companies from other countries to do business in China.

 One of the most discussed problems with Chinese trade practices is forced technology transfer.
-U.S. officials allege China steals technological knowledge from the foreign companies operating in China.
+U.S. officials allege Chinese companies steal technological knowledge from the foreign companies operating in China.

-However, this rarely comes up in WTO cases (it has been the focus of three out of forty-three total cases against China) because it is not always clear that China is actually violating any WTO rules.
+However, this rarely comes up in WTO cases because it is not always clear that they are actually violating any WTO rules.

 How does it work?
 One way is through joint-venture partnerships: China often requires foreign companies entering the Chinese market to partner with Chinese firms, which is allowed under WTO rules.
 The terms of these treaties, which are negotiated outside the scope of the WTO, sometimes require foreign firms to share technology secrets with Chinese companies.
 But because many Chinese firms are owned or influenced by the government, the companies are effectively sharing their technological secrets with the Chinese government.